 - No Dutch oven: Cut the pork into 2-inch chunks and arrange it in a large baking dish.
 Place the other ingredients around it, and then cover the dish with aluminum foil.

-- Slow cooker carnitas: Season the pork and place it fat-side-up in your slow cooker.
+- Slow Cooker Carnitas: Season the pork and place it fat-side-up in your slow cooker.
 Squeeze over the orange and scatter the orange halves, onion, garlic, cinnamon stick, and bay leaf around the pork.
-Drizzle over the oil, close the lid and cook on LOW for 8 hours or HIGH for 4 hours.
+Drizzle the oil over the pork, close the lid, and cook on LOW for 8 hours or HIGH for 4 hours.
 When the carnitas are fork-tender, shred them and then crisp them up using your broiler (as explained in the recipe).

 - The nutrition facts provided below are estimates.